History of Roman-era Tunisia: Lucius Apuleius

 Apuleius used a Latin style that registered as elocutio novella ("new speech") to his literary contemporaries.
-This style expressed the every day language used by the educated, along with naturally embedded archaisms.
+This style expressed the everyday language used by the educated, along with naturally embedded archaisms.
 It worked to transform the more formal, classical grammar once favored since Cicero (106–43 BC).
 To rhetoricians perhaps it would be asiatic as opposed to attic style.
 Also new speech pointed toward the future development of modern Romance languages.
 Some suggest a style source in Africa, "owing its rich colours to the Punic element... his Madauran origins"; yet, while calling Africa informative, Lindsay declares it insufficient:

 "[W]e cannot reduce his style as a whole to African influences.
 His mixture of ornate invention and rhetorical ingenuity with archaic and colloquial forms marks him rather as a man of his epoch, in which the classical heritage is being transformed by a welter of new forces."

 Phrases like "oppido formido" [I greatly fear] litter his pages.
 Apuleius' "prose is a mosaic of internal rhymes and assonances.
 Alliteration is frequent."
 One who involutarilly remains alive after a loved one's death is "invita remansit in vita".
 "This may seem an over-nice analysis of a verbal trick; but Apuleius' creative energy resides precisely in this sort of thing--".

 Christianity, and its schism

-Felicitas & Perpetua
+Felicitas and Perpetua

 The Roman Imperial cult was based on a general polytheism that, by combining veneration for the paterfamilias and for the ancestor, developed a public celebration of the reigning Emperor as a father and divine leader.
 From time to time compulsory displays of loyalty or patriotism were required; those refusing the state cult might face a painful death.
 While polytheists might go along with little conviction, such a cult ran directly contrary to the dedicated Christian life, based on a confessed foundation of a single triune deity.

 In the Province of Africa lived two newly baptised Christians, both young women: Felicitas a servant to Perpetua a noble.
 Felicitas was then pregnant and Perpetua a nursing mother.
 Together in the arena both were publicly torn apart by wild animals at Carthage in 203 AD.
 Felicitas and Perpetua became celebrated among Christians as saints.
 An esteemed writing circulated, containing the reflections and visions of Perpetua (181–203), followed by a narrative of the martyrdom.
 These manuscript Acts were soon read aloud in Churches throughout the Empire.